posixx/home_assistant_custom_envoy/README.md

 This is a HACS custom integration for enphase envoys with firmware version 7.X.
-This integration is based off work done by @DanBeard, with some changes to report individual battery status.
+This integration is based upon the integration of @briancmpbll with the following modifications:

+- Data is refreshed every 30 seconds
+- Works for D5 as well as D7 firmware
+- Option to show phase specific data for 3-phase systems
+- Grid import / export fuctionality made by @gmcmicken added; is only added when no batteries are installed

 # Installation